 Swimmer’s Shoulder: Symptoms, Causes & Treatments

-In addition to being a safe way to exercise while maintaining social distance, swimming is a great full-body workout that builds endurance, strength and cardiovascular fitness.
-And while one of swimming’s greatest benefits is its low-impact on most joints, there is one common joint injury that plagues both recreational and competitive swimmers alike: swimmer’s shoulder.
+Swimming offers a safe way to exercise while maintaining social distance.
+It provides a full-body workout that builds endurance, strength, and cardiovascular fitness.
+Although swimming is low-impact on most joints, one common injury affects both recreational and competitive swimmers: swimmer’s shoulder.

 Per the study Epidemiology of Injuries and Prevention Strategies in Competitive Swimmers in the US National Library of Medicine at the NIH: